danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

     atoms.

 radius, *by default 20 Ang*
-    The cutoff range for the **setupfromrange** parameter, othervise it is ignored.
-It iterates over the magentic entities in the unit cell, then finds the corresponding pairs for each of them in the given . radius.
+    The cutoff range for the **setupfromrange** parameter, otherwise it is ignored.
+It iterates over the magnetic entities in the unit cell, then finds the corresponding pairs for each of them in the given . radius.